gurpiarbassi/robotcontroller/README.md

 ## Assumptions made

-Robots may collide with one another but we assume they trample over each other and carry on
+Robots may collide with one another but we assume they trample over each other and carry on.

-Assume that the input is always file based where all the data is first parsed and then consumed
+Assume that the input is always file based.

 Assuming that if an error occurs in validating the file, the system will exit